Rothaus: History

 In the fiscal year 2006, the brewery achieved a production volume of 937,000 hectoliters and revenue of 88.2 million Euros, making it the second largest brewery in the state after Eichbaum.
 Approximately 90 percent of the brewery's sales are made in Baden-Württemberg.

 Near the end of 2007, Rothaus acquired the hotel next to the brewery area and set up a fan shop there.
 Within an area of about one hectare a small adventure park containing the Zäpfleweg, which opened in 2008, as well as a playground, were created.
 In addition, state road 170 was relocated and a roundabout was built in order to make it more attractive as a destination.
 As of 2011, a total of 232 people are employed in Rothaus and its two sales offices.

-After Thomas Schäuble became seriously ill, Gerhard Stratthaus, former Finance Minister of Baden-Württemberg, took over the management of the brewery on 5 September 2012.
+After Thomas Schäuble became ill, Gerhard Stratthaus, former Finance Minister of Baden-Württemberg, took over the management of the brewery on 5 September 2012.
 Since 1 July 2013, the company has been managed by Christian Rasch.

-Rasch is the first nonpolitician in decades to be the manager of the State Brewery.
+Rasch is the first nonpolitician in decades to be the manager of the brewery.
 It used to be common practice for former state governments to fill state-owned enterprises' leadership positions with former politicians.
 This practice, however, sparked much public criticism.
-Hence, agriculture minister Alexander Bonde arranged the first job advertisement for this position.
+Agriculture minister Alexander Bonde arranged the first job advertisement for this position.
 Egon Zehnder's Swiss headhunter company was hired to assist with the job advertisement.
 Rasch had been sales and marketing manager of the Stuttgarter Hofbräu brewery since 2008, and became the management's spokesperson in 2010.
 The newspaper "Stuttgarter Zeitung" described Rasch's switch from Stuttgarter Hofbräu to Rothaus as "spectacular" because to the circumstances under which it happened.